 Debates about the greatest in any given sport have raged on for decades.
 However, the Internet age has caused this practice to skyrocket in popularity as fans of a sport argue the merits of competitors from a different era.
 In soccer, we had the great Pele vs. Maradona debate followed by the Messi versus Ronaldo argument.
+In this post, we’ll talk about the greatest racehorses of all time.

 In boxing, we had the Joe Louis versus Ali debate, and today, fans create mythical matchups pitting legends past and present against one another.
 How would Duran fare against Mayweather Junior at Lightweight?
 Or Usyk versus Holyfield at Cruiserweight?